 Monitoring Future Performance (Transaction Reporting).
-Consistent with PTC's planned conversion to Open Road Tolling ("ORT"), the eastern portion of the Mainline Turnpike, from east of the Reading Interchange (Exit 286) to the New Jersey Line along with the entire Northeast Extension (I-476), consisting of 19 gantries and small utility buildings to house the required equipment, is expected to go live in January 2025.
-The ORT system for the central and western Mainline Turnpike is expected to begin construction in 2025 and go live in 2027.
+Consistent with PTC's planned conversion to Open Road Tolling ("ORT"), the eastern portion of the Mainline Turnpike, from east of the Reading Interchange (Exit 286) to the New Jersey Line along with the entire Northeast Extension (I-476), consisting of 22 gantries and small utility buildings to house the required equipment, went live in January 2025.
+Construction of the ORT system for the central and western Mainline Turnpike began in 2025 and is scheduled to go live in 2027.
 Under ORT, toll transactions are assessed as vehicles pass under each gantry.
 This form of tolling is referred to as "Segment-Based Tolling."
 Since its inception in 1940, the Commission has utilized a "Trip-Based Tolling" system in which tolls are calculated for each customer based on their unique entry and exit points.
-With the conversion of a portion of the System to ORT in January 2025, portions of the System transaction will remain based on a Trip-Based calculation while other portions of the System which are converted to ORT will begin reporting transactions based on Segment-Based Tolling.
-This will result in a material increase in the number of transactions reported when compared to prior years.
-For example, prior to ORT, a customer who enters at the Reading Interchange and heads east to the Delaware River Bridge would be considered one trip/transaction.
-However, under the ORT system, the same customer will pass through at least 10 individual tolling locations which will result in 10 reported This challenge is not expected to impact PTC's operations, and CDM Smith, the Commission's traffic consultant, has analyzed the conversion to ORT and assumes it to be revenue neutral on a system-wide basis.
-For purposes of forecasting future transaction, until such time as the Commission has completely converted to an ORT environment, CDM Smith transaction forecasts will remain trip-based.
+With the conversion of a portion of the System to ORT in January 2025, portions of the System transaction will remain based on a Trip-Based calculation while other portions of the System which are converted to ORT have begun reporting transactions based on Segment-Based Tolling.
+As noted earlier in this report, this resulted in a material increase in the number of transactions reported when compared to prior years and will further increase in 2027 when the remaining portion converts to ORT.
+This conversion did not impact PTC's operations, and as expected remained revenue neutral on a system-wide basis.
+For purposes of forecasting future transaction, until such time as the Commission has completely converted to an ORT environment, CDM Smith transaction forecasts will be a hybrid of Trip-Based

+Tolling on non-ORT portions of the System and Segment-Based Tolling on the ORT portion of the System.
 However, the Commission focuses on providing clear, accurate and relevant data in a format that investors and other key stakeholders can use to understand performance and traffic trends.
-With this shift in transaction measurement and reporting, over the next 3 to 5 years investors will observe discontinuities in traffic and performance data (as measured by transactions) for affected system segments on a year-over-year basis.
-PTC is actively working with Transcore and its traffic consultant, CDM Smith to identify accurate accounting for system transactions that will enable clear and consistent analysis.
+With this shift in transaction measurement and reporting, the Commission had CDM Smith prepare "ORT Equivalency" transaction calculations for the past 5 years to enable clear and consistent analysis.
+The transaction figures presented in this report are based on the ORT Equivalency approach and differ from figures reported in prior Act 44 Financial Plans.